garden-io/garden/docs/welcome.md

   Garden is a DevOps automation tool for developing and testing Kubernetes apps faster
 ---

-# Welcome to Garden

 Garden lets you spin up **production-like environments** for development, testing, and CI **on demand**.
 It enables teams to use the **same configuration** and workflows for **every stage of software delivery**—and dramatically **speeds up builds and test runs** via smart caching.

-You can get started in minutes with the new [Garden dashboard](https://app.garden.io)!
-Just click the link and follow the interactive guide to deploy your first example project with Garden.

 If there's something you can't find in our docs, we happily encourage you to [join our Discord community](https://discord.gg/FrmhuUjFs6) and/or file an issue on [our GitHub repo](https://github.com/garden-io/garden).
 We're more than happy to help!